 fullscreen URL option and launch the browser in fullscreen or kiosk mode.

-To make a really helpful dashboard, you need to first decide what you want the dashboard to tell about your data.
+To make a great dashboard, you first need to decide what you want the dashboard to tell about your data.
 What questions will give you insight into what you want to know?
-It helps to think of a topic or theme for your dashboard — something like “customer satisfaction,” or “second quarter sales goals,” for example.
+It helps to think of a topic or theme for your dashboard — something like “customer satisfaction,” or “second quarter sales goals”.

 Make your dashboards more flexible and powerful by adding dashboard filters.